Friday, May 21, 2021

 2. Double left mouse click anywhere on the new track (in the white area).
 This will create an Instrument Track to edit.

 3. Click on the picture of the piano keys under the name of the track.
 Here you can select the MIDI instrument you want.
-I se bass (electric) and “Percussion - Drum Kits” and choose “Drum Machine Kit 1.”
+I select bass (electric, finger bass), and then “Percussion - Drum Kits” and choose “Drum Machine Kit 1.”
 There's a nice kick drum in there that sounds like the one Dave Hum uses.
+I also like to use the “Standard Kit 1.”
 This is how Dave Hum made his drum lines, but he used Reason instead of MixCraft.
-Reason, to me, is MUCH more complicated!
-I made this backing track for My Grandfather's Clock in the Key of G, Dave Hum style, but it is not done yet.
-I am still learning how to get the timing right.
-The process is simple, and does not even require using a bass guitar at all!
-The track you just heard is strict MIDI instruments from my computer's sound card, that I made into an MP3 to share.
+Reason, to me, is MUCH more complicated.

 There are two things to remember that I have learned: